-How to reduce stress seems to be the million-dollar question these days.
+How to reduce stress seems to be a million-dollar question these days.
 Stress is something that we all face.
 Whether chronic stress or situational, the symptoms can be challenging.

 Studies have shown that chronic stress can lead to more severe sicknesses such as cancer.
 We live in a fast-paced, overstimulated, and crazy world that increases our daily stress levels.

-So, what can e do to start managing stress better?
+So, what can you do to start managing stress better?
 Here are a few tips that can help manage stress and the effects of stress on our lives.

 How To Reduce Stress